 Before coming to Olivet, Professor Bonilla taught for one year at Illinois State University, was an adjunct professor at Lincoln Christian University, and taught continuing education courses at Heartland Community College.

-She has just begun her coursework and research for her Ph.D., which will be dedicated to second language acquisition or how individuals learn a second language.
+She is preparing for candidacy exams for an Ed.D., dedicated to second language acquisition or how individuals learn a second language.